Rivers, trails and history converge at Montana's newest state park.

 Follow us on facebook and learn about upcoming events.

 Tuesday, September 11 and Saturdays, September 22-October 27.
 Join us for as many sessions as you'd like.
 Go to our facebook page for details on this and other upcoming events.

 Saturday, October 6.
 Join former Montana poetlaureate & MSU-Billings Professor, Tami Haaland, for a FREE guided hike & workshop.
 Details.

 Abundant outdoor opportunities and a rich cultural heritage converge at the newly restored confluence of the Clark Fork and Blackfoot Rivers at the heart of the Milltown State Park.

-Interpretive displays will explore the natural and human history of the area.
 Among the many stories from the deep past are the Glacial Lake Missoula floods that shaped the landscape thousands of years ago.
-The Salish and Pend d' Oreille know the confluence as the place of big bull trout and consider it an ancestral home.
+The Salish and Kalispel know the confluence as the place of bull trout and consider it part of their ancestral home.
 In 19th century history, Meriwether Lewis made a Fourth of July passage through the confluence and decades later the Mullan Expedition spent a harsh winter there.
 Beginning in the 1880s, the rivers were dammed to produce power for the mills and communities but at great consequence.